Bà Rịa–Vũng Tàu province: Highways

 The province has access to major national highways such as National Highway 51 and National Highway 1.
 In addition, expressways such as Ho Chi Minh City – Long Thành – Dầu Giây Expressway, Biên Hòa - Vũng Tàu expressway, and Bến Lức - Long Thành highway (to open in 2020) further increase connectivity with the surrounding provinces.

 Within the province, the connectivity between ports or industrial zones with the national roadway systems is supported by numerous regional highways, port roads, and industrial zone roads.

 Industrial zones

 As of August 2018, there are 15 industrial parks in BRVT, including nine which are operational with an average occupancy rate of 47 percent.
 There are currently 339 projects in local industrial parks, including 162 foreign and 177 domestic projects.

 The locality is also home to two industrial parks that specialize in supporting industries, Phú Mỹ 3 and Đá Bạc.

 International relations

 Sister cities

-There are 9 sister cities/regions of Bà Rịa–Vũng Tàu province:
+There were nine sister cities/regions of Bà Rịa–Vũng Tàu province: